austynloehr/austynloehr.github.io/_tabs/about.md

 During my time in college, I spent most of my time in the Formula SAE program, where I gained hands-on experience designing and testing high-performance vehicles.
 I initially began my career as a Mechanical Design Engineer, designing parts for both defense and commercial vehicles.
 This experience provided me with a solid foundation in mechanical systems.
 Today, I specialize in robotics and controls software for ground vehicles.

-## **History**
+## **Electronics Journey**

-In 2022, I embarked on a journey to learn embedded C and gain a deeper understanding of how microcontrollers function.
+In 2022, I began learning embedded C to gain a deeper understanding of how microcontrollers function.
 To reinforce my learning, I began working on small projects that allowed me to apply these new skills.
 This experience not only broadened my knowledge of embedded systems but also refined my approach to designing more sophisticated and efficient systems.

 ## **Skillset**